U.S. Alerts

 National Weather Service Buffalo NY

-returns later in the weekend.
+mixed precipitation later in the week.

 &&